RaiderAerospaceSociety25-26/LiquidEngineDAQ-Control/README.md

 # MASTER TO-DO LIST
 #### Hardware
+* Figure out what's going on with the servo buck converter (may have to replace one or both fuses or the buck converter).
 * Solder voltage and ground wires for LC/TM level shifter.
 (4 wires, 8 solder points).
 * Splice extensions for all 8 pressure transducers (power, ground, and signal for all) and crimp connectors for the terminals.
 (24 splice solder connections, 24 crimp connectors)
 * Crimp the signal wires for all 8 pressure transducers for the wires going to the ADS1256.
 (8 crimp connectors)